Continental Innovates with Rancher and Kubernetes

 Comparing 7 Monitoring Options for Docker from 2015 and The Great Container Monitoring Bake Off Meetup in October of 2016.
 This article was originally written in 2017 and was last updated at the end of 2018.

 The number of monitoring solutions is daunting.
 New solutions are coming on the scene continuously, and existing solutions evolve in functionality.
 Rather than looking at each solution in depth, we will take the approach of drawing high-level comparisons.
 With this approach, readers can hopefully “narrow the list” and do more serious evaluations of solutions best suited to their own needs.

 The monitoring solutions covered here include:

-In the following sections, I suggest a framework for comparing monitoring solutions, present a high-level comparison of each, and then discuss each solution in more detail by addressing how each solution works with Rancher.
-I also cover a few additional solutions you may have come across that did not make my top 10.
+In the following sections, we suggest a framework for comparing monitoring solutions, present a high-level comparison of each, and then discuss each solution in more detail by addressing how each solution works with Rancher.
+We also cover a few additional solutions you may have come across that did not make the top 10.

 Beyond understanding how each monitoring solution implements the basic capabilities above, users will be interested in other aspects of the monitoring solution as well:

 The diagram below shows a high-level view of how our 10 monitoring solutions map to our seven-layer model, which components implement the capabilities at each layer, and where the components reside.
 Each framework is complicated, and this is a simplification to be sure, but it provides a useful view of which component does what.
 Read on for additional detail.

 Additional attributes of each monitoring solution are presented in a summary fashion below.
 For some solutions, there are multiple deployment options, so the comparisons become a little more nuanced.